Cedar Park vs Running Brushy Middle: A vs B in Leander ISD (2025 TEA)

 Cedar Park Middle: The A Rated Campus at a Lower Price

-Cedar Park Middle is one of Leander ISD’s flagship campuses, and the A rating with all 7 distinctions reflects years of consistent investment and strong leadership.
+Cedar Park Middle is one of Leander ISD’s flagship campuses, and the A rating reflects years of consistent investment and strong leadership.
 The school is larger at 1,364 students, which gives it the scale to offer diverse elective options, competitive athletics, and robust fine arts programming.
 The surrounding neighborhoods in central Cedar Park are well established and conveniently located along the 183 and 1431 corridors.
+Cedar Park Middle is the dedicated middle school feeder for Cedar Park High School.

 Running Brushy: Newer Community, Strong Performance

 Running Brushy serves newer communities in the northern Cedar Park and Leander corridor.
 The campus is slightly smaller at 1,119 students and reflects the growth energy of the communities it serves.
-The B at 89 is strong by any measure, and the single point separating it from an A rating tells you this school is performing at a very high level.
-The higher median price of $680,000 reflects the newer housing stock in the zone rather than any deficiency in the school.
+The B rating is strong by any measure, and the small gap separating it from an A tells you this school is performing at a very high level.
+The higher zone median price reflects the newer housing stock rather than any deficiency in the school.
+Running Brushy feeds into Vista Ridge High School.

 The Neighborhoods

-Cedar Park Middle’s zone covers the heart of Cedar Park where homes range from the mid $400s to the $800s.
-Running Brushy’s zone extends into newer developments where homes trend newer and larger, pushing the median to $680,000.
+Cedar Park Middle’s zone covers the heart of Cedar Park where the median home price is around $550,000.
+Running Brushy’s zone extends into newer developments where homes trend newer and larger, with a median closer to $700,000.
 Both zones are thoroughly suburban with modern amenities and strong commercial infrastructure.

 Browse all homes zoned to Cedar Park Middle or homes zoned to Running Brushy.